-Whenever you change the batteries in your smoke detectors, also go through your medicine cabinet and clean out any expired prescriptions and medications and give the shelves a good cleaning.
+Whenever you change the batteries in your smoke detectors, go through your medicine cabinet, clean out any expired prescriptions and medications, and give the shelves a good cleaning.
 If you need more storage for these items, consider adding shelves or a small cabinet in the wall above the toilet.

 Organize ToiletriesOrganize Toiletries